 Complications are caused not by vaginitis itself, but by the original disorders.
 This includes sexually transmitted infections; secondary infections that become possible due to a decrease in local and general immunity, and the effects of damage to the vagina due to allergies and trauma.

-During the study of patients of the Riga Eastern Clinical University Hospital, which lasted a year, it was found that aerobic vaginitis is the second of the main factors in the development of precancerous condition of the cervix, in particular cervical intraepithelial neoplasia.
-By the way, the first one is smoking.
+During a year-long study of patients at the Riga East University Hospital, which lasted a year, it was found that aerobic vaginitis is the second leading factor in the development of pre-cancerous conditions of the cervix, including cervical intraepithelial neoplasia.
+By the way, the leading one is smoking.

 Treatment